 Who I'm looking for

-This is a small, local dementia support trial in Cambridge and Cambridgeshire — voice reminder technology for families dealing with dementia at home, set up by me in person.
-The trial covers Cambridge (UK) and the surrounding area (Ely, Newmarket, Histon, Saffron Walden, etc.).
+This is a small, local dementia support trial in Cambridge and the surrounding villages — voice reminder technology for families dealing with dementia at home.
+The trial covers Cambridge (UK) and nearby places within around fifteen miles or so (Histon, Cottenham, Ely, Newmarket, Saffron Walden and similar).
 It's most useful for families where your relative:

 - is living independently at home (alone or with a partner), with dementia